 - mail server software lets your server take care of all incoming and outgoing email;

-- a collaboration package will let you create shared workspaces on the server;
+- collaborative packages enable you to create shared workspaces on the server;

 - security software is key to protect your data and systems.

-Servers usually hold a large amount of important company data, so can be a target for hackers or online criminals.
+Servers will hold a large amount of important company and customer data and they can be a target for hackers or online criminals.
 Like any computer, servers can also experience software crashes or hardware problems.

 There are many things you can do to minimise the risk of failure or disaster, and to make it easy to get back up and running after any incidents.